 The United Republic of Tanzania, as it is officially known, is the largest country in East Africa and one of the continent’s most politically stable.
 It is home to Kilimanjaro, Africa’s highest mountain, and Serengeti National Park, as well as Olduvai Gorge, a rich archaeological site often called “the cradle of civilization.”

 However, Tanzania remains a poor country, with a majority of the population struggling as subsistence farmers on semi-arid land.
-Moreover, the country currently struggles to host some 200,000 refugees from neighboring Burundi.
-Children represent 51% of Tanzania’s population.
-But only 16% of children are currently registered at birth, according to the latest Tanzania surveys.
-And that percentage is even lower in rural areas, making it harder to identify and help children in need.
+Moreover, the country currently struggles to host more than 144,000 refugees from neighbouring Burundi.
+Children represent 45% of Tanzania’s population.
+They are the future of Tanzania and we at Hearts believe EDUCATION serves as a powerful tool to combat poverty, empowering individuals with skills, knowledge, and opportunities for economic and social advancement, ultimately contributing to a more equitable and prosperous society.

 689 million people live in extreme poverty.